 How is male breast cancer diagnosed?

 Diagnosis of breast cancer requires identifying cancer cells in tissue specimens obtained by taking a sample of the growth - also called a "mass" or "tumor" - by the technique of biopsy.
 Since men have little breast tissue, cancers in male breasts are easily palpable (located by feel) and, therefore, are easily accessible to biopsy.
 Fine needle aspiration or needle biopsy of a suspicious mass can usually establish a diagnosis.
-A needle is inserted into the mass and tissue from the suspicious area is withdrawn.
+A doctor inserts a needle into the mass to withdraw tissue from the suspicious area.
 Microscopic examination of the tissue by a pathologist establishes the diagnosis.

 Other techniques that may be used to diagnose breast cancer in men include incisional (removing a portion of the suspicious tissue) or excisional (removing the mass in its entirety) biopsy of a breast mass.
 If nipple discharge is present, microscopic examination of a smear of the discharge can sometimes establish the diagnosis.

 What is staging of male breast cancer?

-Staging is carried out to determine the extent to which a cancer has spread within the body.
+Doctors carry out staging to determine the extent to which a cancer has spread within the body.
 Staging of breast cancer in men is carried out identically to the staging of breast cancer in women.
-Imaging studies such as X-rays CAT scans (CT scans) magnetic resonance imaging (MRI), ultrasound, and bone scans may be performed to evaluate the presence and extent of metastatic disease once the initial diagnosis of breast cancer had been made.
-The American Joint Committee on Cancer (AJCC) TNM system takes into account the tumor size, lymph node involvement by cancer, and presence of metastasis.
+Imaging studies such as X-rays, CT scans, magnetic resonance imaging (MRI), ultrasound, and bone scans may be performed to evaluate the presence and extent of metastatic disease once the initial diagnosis of breast cancer had been made.
+The American Joint Committee on Cancer (AJCC) TNM staging system takes into account the tumor size, lymph node involvement by cancer, and presence of metastasis.
 For 2018, a new edition of the AJCC staging system also takes into account biologic characteristics of the tumor including estrogen receptor (ER) and progesterone receptor (PR) status, tumor grade (the appearance of the cells under a microscope and their similarity to normal cells), and the presence of the HER-2 protein on the cancer cells.